gloryofrobots/arza/README.md

 ### Functions
 ```
 // Function in Obin can have one of three forms
-// simple
+// Simple
 fun function_name arg1 argn ->
     (body)

-// where (body) is one or more expressions separated by \n or some special cases
+// where (body) is one or more expressions separated by '\n'

 // Example
 fun any p l ->